myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

 # Essential Technical Infrastructure

-## Sending Messages from Website

-The website will transition from SMTP authentication for email sending, necessitating collaboration with the Information Technology department to whitelist emails from the website's IP address.
-This enables the website to send crucial messages, such as reports and password resets.
-WordPress's built-in email function will be used for sending emails moving forward.

 ## Content Management System

 WordPress, a versatile and user-friendly Content Management System (CMS), is employed by IPS website for its customization capabilities and multisite features, allowing users to manage multiple websites with a single WordPress installation.
 This provides an effortless content creation and publishing experience without requiring extensive technical expertise.